 - Implement teaching practices consistent with the Principles of Listening and Spoken Language Specialists and best practices in early childhood education.

-Supervisory Responsibilities: This position guides and directs the Educational Assistants in the areas of training, planning, assigning, and directing work within the classroom setting.
+Supervisory Responsibilities: This position guides and directs educational assistants within the classroom setting.

-Computer Skills: Working knowledge of Microsoft Word, Excel, Outlook, and Powerpoint is required.
+Computer Skills: Working knowledge of Google Suite is required.

 Language Skills: Ability to effectively present information and respond to questions from coworkers, colleagues, families, and external agencies.